Healthcare in Israel: Medical facilities

 In the end of 2014, there were 85 hospitals in Israel: 44 general hospitals, 12 mental health hospitals, 29 specialized hospitals (geriatric and rehabilitation centers), as well as 278 residential long-term facilities.
-Of the general hospitals, 11 are government-owned and operated by the Ministry of Health, 9 are owned by Clalit, and the rest are private, such as Herzliya Medical Center.
+Of the general hospitals, 11 are government-owned and operated by the Ministry of Health (accounting for 46.5% of hospital beds in Israel), 8 are owned by Clalit (accounting for 30.4% of hospital beds in Israel), and the rest are private, such as Herzliya Medical Center.
 Most of the private hospitals in Israel belong to nonprofit or charitable organizations.

 Public clinics and pharmacies, along with other medical facilities, are operated by the four Kupot Holim, each of which operates its own chain.
 Clalit has the largest network of medical facilities, with about 1,400 clinics and 420 pharmacies.
 Leumit operates 320 clinics and 150 pharmacies.
 Maccabi operates 150 clinics, 43 pharmacies, and 20 diagnostic and therapeutic centers.
 Meuhedet operates 250 clinics and 40 pharmacies.
 In addition, there are hundreds of private clinics and pharmacies, some of which contract with the Kupot Holim to provide services to their members.

 Public satisfaction with hospital care is considerably less than with other aspects of the healthcare system.
 There are 3.1 beds per 1000 population, compared with an OECD average of 4.8.
 Occupancy runs at 96%.
 The average length of stay is 4.3 days, compared with the OECD average of 6.5.
 There are long waiting lists which has led more than 75% of the population to take out secondary health insurance.